MichaelVolk94/portfolio/README.md

 Making the design and breaking it down to smaller chunks was challenging for me.
 Especially when I had to do it in such a short timeframe.
 It also wasn't easy I had other assignments in the way.
 I also had trouble trying to figure out how to use Schema information, because I never figured out how to use it correctly.

 # Lessons Learned
 I learned how to create functional buttons and created individual pages for them without problem.
 I also learned to be more comfortable with the material I'm given and be more efficient with my time.
+If there are other classes, I hope to improve on the issues I had diffuclty with.

 ## Frameworks and Libraries
 - [Bootstrap] (https://getbootstrap.com/)